 Even for some of our team, we are a web development company or perhaps a digital marketing agency.
 We do stuff online.

 Of course, we do build websites, and we do optimise them, but that's our what, not our why.
-Our why, the reason we exist is to help businesses to thrive and grow.
+Our why, the reason we exist is to help businesses make money so that they can thrive and grow.

 By understanding this, it ensures our content output is, for the most part, about helping others grow their business.
 We write articles like the one you're reading right now; we write content that helps people while at the same time demonstrating our subject matter expertise.